ctmhoang/CWM_Python/README.md

 # [Code with Mosh] The Complete Python Programming Course for Beginners
-Coding exercises and Problem Sets for The Complete Python Programming Course for Beginners , Code With Mosh, Aug-Oct 2019
+Coding exercises and notes for The Complete Python Programming Course for Beginners , Code With Mosh, Aug-Oct 2019

 All code in this course uses Python 3.x.
 # About this course